theagusp/simple-ssh-tunnel/README.md

 # Simple SSH Tunnel

-Have you cann't connect to ssh server to tunnel your connection on linux because bash shell are disabled?
-Here i will make simple ssh tunneling software without bash.
+Have you cann't connect to ssh server to tunnel your connection on linux because no option for SSH/2?
+Here i will make simple ssh tunneling software without opening shell.

 ## Status